boschglobal/doxysphinx/docs/getting_started.md

 ### Clean

-If you want to clean the files doxysphinx generated please use the clean command:
+If you want to remove the files doxysphinx generated please use the clean command:

 ```bash
 doxysphinx clean <SPHINX_SOURCE> <SPHINX_OUTPUT> <INPUT(S)>